- What We Do

 Chemistry is vital to achieving the federal government’s net zero carbon emission goals.
 To meet our goals, the chemistry sector needs: climate policy revenues reinvested into the industry to encourage investment in low-carbon technologies; alignment of provincial and federal approaches and avoid overlap of regulatory functions; recognition of Responsible Care® as a global standard ESG, and encourage broader industry participation.Read the latest news

-Chemistry is the third largest manufacturing sector in Canada and is vital to our economy.
+Chemistry is the fourth largest manufacturing sector in Canada and is vital to our economy.
 Our reports provide a review of various key industry indicators including shipments, imports, exports, and employment.Read reports